 Core arm and leg strengthening.

-Coordination.
 I can easily trip walking up stairs.
-I’m thirtyskfjdfhhhh…and my 5 year old is more coordinated than I. I can easily attribute that directly to her gymnastics and dance training.
-What?
-This is neither the time, nor the place to reveal my age.
+I’m thirtyskfjdfhhhh…and my 5 year old is more coordinated than me.
+I can easily attribute that directly to her gymnastics and dance training.

 As for climbing, it can be a scary activity for parents to watch!
 But, I promise that kids are learning as they climb.
 What are they learning?